 Use the Transmission menu to enable settings that improve communication between your aircraft and the remote controller.
-Avoid flying your Mavic Mini near rocks, trees, and metal structures that cause interference to achieve the maximum transmission range.
+Avoid flying your Mavic Mini or Mavic Air 2 near rocks, trees, and metal structures that cause interference to achieve the maximum transmission range.

 Set the transmission channels for your aircraft and remote controller.
 Use Auto mode to pick the best available channel for your surrounding environment.
 If you want to set your transmission frequency manually, note that low frequencies are more favorable for long-range flights, but the video quality will decrease on the live feed.
 Using higher frequencies is more optimal when flying at closer distances.

-The About menu contains important aircraft information, including the current aircraft firmware, DJI Fly, and Fly Safe Database versions.
+The About menu contains important aircraft information, including the current aircraft firmware, DJI Fly app, and Fly Safe Database versions.
 You can also view detailed information such as the name and model of your aircraft, check for available updates, view battery information, and check other important serial numbers and information.

-DJI Fly’s built-in Editor interface includes multiple video templates, music options, special effects, and other useful features to help make editing your photos and videos quick and easy.
-It features an intuitive video timeline interface with multi-track editing capability for quick and easy modifications to your footage.
+DJI Fly app’s built-in Editor interface includes multiple video templates, music options, special effects, and other useful features to help make editing your photos and videos quick and easy.
+The drone video editing software features an intuitive video timeline interface with multi-track editing capability for quick and easy modifications to your footage.

-Use Editor’s built-in editing tools to convert videos to HD, edit multiple clips at once, and create your own interesting cinematic content.
+Use DJI video editor’s built-in editing tools to convert videos to HD, edit multiple clips at once, and create your own interesting cinematic content.
 You can also adjust the brightness, saturation, and contrast to add a professional feel to your photos and videos.

-Upload your creations to SkyPixel directly from Editor and interact with DJI’s growing community of aerial photographers.
+Upload your creations to SkyPixel directly from DJI video editor and interact with DJI’s growing community of aerial photographers.
 Enjoy stunning work from around the world, show off your creations, and access unique competitions with just a simple tap.

-Make sure to regularly update DJI Fly and your Mavic Mini’s firmware whenever possible, so you don’t miss out on useful new updates and features.
+Make sure to regularly update DJI Fly app and your Mavic drone’s firmware whenever possible, so you don’t miss out on useful new updates and features.

-DJI Fly is a simple and easy-to-use new introduction to the DJI family of smartphone applications, featuring comprehensive tutorials and guides that will help your Mavic Mini get off the ground and flying in no time.
-Whether you are new to aerial photography and flying drones, or an experienced old hand, DJI Fly includes user-friendly tools to provide you with the inspiration for creating high-quality content.
-This new app brings simplicity back to being a drone pilot, and it is excellent for the everyday flyer or content creator who is looking for straightforward features to create magical moments.
+DJI Fly app is a simple and easy-to-use new introduction to the DJI family of smartphone applications, featuring comprehensive tutorials and guides that will help your Mavic Mini or Mavic Air 2 get off the ground and flying in no time.
+Whether you are new to aerial photography and flying drones, or an experienced old hand, DJI Fly app includes user-friendly tools to provide you with the inspiration for creating high-quality content.
+This new DJI app brings simplicity back to being a drone pilot, and it is excellent for the everyday flyer or content creator who is looking for straightforward features to create magical moments.